jdittrich/userNeedResearchBook/text/03_dataGathering.md

 ## Take a closer look

-Early in the reserach session, you only have some basic knowledge about what the participants do.
+Early in the research session, you only have some basic knowledge about what the participants do.
 You know some terms and what they describe.
 Later, you try to learn how it all connects, understand what the participant thinks is relevant and why, and see and experience easily glossed-over implicit knowledge about activities and skills.

 To learn more, you can probe with follow-up-questions, check your understanding, and ask for demonstrations.